Please download our publications below:

 The President will open the annual nominations for the award by sending a letter to faculty, chairpersons, academic directors, and deans, with a copy of these guidelines.
 The evaluation criteria and selection process will be generally publicized by electronic posting, with a link to VPAA, University Senate and Faculty Congress websites.
 These sites will contain a link to the Committee on Faculty, to enhance responses by email.

-Nominations for the Gallen Faculty Service Award will be accepted until Friday, January 18, 2013.
-Supporting materials may be submitted after that date, but no later than Friday, February 15, 2013.
-After the nominating committee of the Committee on Faculty has made a careful review of these materials, to be completed by the end of March, the Committee on Faculty will recommend three faculty finalists to the VPAA for submission to the President of the University.
+Nominations for the Gallen Faculty Service Award will be accepted until Friday, January 23, 2015.
+Supporting materials may be submitted after that date, but no later than Friday, February 20, 2015.
+After the Awards Committee of the Faculty Congress has made a careful review of these materials, to be completed by the end of March, the Faculty Congress will recommend three faculty finalists to the VPAA for submission to the President of the University.

 Full-time tenured faculty, chairpersons, academic directors, and deans are eligible to nominate.
 Eligible faculty may self-nominate.
 Nominators should consult the eligibility guidelines below and then contact the prospective nominee to ensure that he or she agrees to be nominated.
 Then submit the name of the nominee via the online submission form.